 - 1 Setup the web server.

 - 2 Host the HTML5 publication package.

 - 3 View the output.

-To customize the look and feel, branding, and features that will be available in the hosted web app, see "Web app configuration.".
+To customize the look and feel, branding, and features that will be available in the hosted web app, see "HTML5 Publication output styles."

 An example for deploying on Mac OS X

 Enable Apache web sharing on Mac OS X